 About Trucking Industry Regulations and Requirements

 Truckers are required to follow legal regulations that are in place to increase safety throughout the industry.
-Most trucking industry regulations are established by the Federal Motor Carrier Safety Administration (FMCSA), a division of the United States Department of Transportation.
-An experienced truck accident lawyer in Lakeland will understand these regulations, along with local laws, and use their knowledge to create a stronger case.
-Trucking industry regulations aim to combat common causes of truck crashes, such as truck driver fatigue and overweight cargo.
+Most trucking industry regulations are established by the Federal Motor Carrier Safety Administration (FMCSA), a United States Department of Transportation division.
+An experienced truck accident lawyer in Lakeland will understand these regulations and local laws and use their knowledge to create a stronger case.
+Trucking industry regulations aim to combat common causes of truck crashes, such as driver fatigue and overweight cargo.

 Some trucking regulations include:

-- Hours of service regulations: Hours of service regulations are rules that place limits on the time a truck driver can spend on the road each day.
-Truck drivers can only drive for a maximum of 11 hours per day, after 10 consecutive hours off duty.
+- Hours of service regulations: Hours of service regulations are rules that limit the time a truck driver can spend on the road each day.
+Truck drivers can only drive for a maximum of 11 hours per day after 10 consecutive hours off duty.
 They are prohibited from working any time after they have been on duty for 14 hours in one day.
 Drivers must take periodic rest periods during their time on duty.
 Note: Hours of service regulations are suspended as of March 2020 in response to the COVID-19 pandemic.

 - Weight limits: Weight limits for commercial trucks differ between states.
-In Florida, the weight limits vary depending on other specifications of a vehicle.
+In Florida, the weight limits vary depending on other vehicle specifications.
 The regulations are enforced by Florida Highway Safety and Motor Vehicles (FLHSMV).

 - Black boxes: Black boxes are a device that is required to be installed in commercial trucks.
 Also known as electronic control modules, black boxes collect data on every aspect of a truck’s operations.
 Information on speed, acceleration, braking, steering wheel use, and other functions are recorded on a truck’s black box and can offer insight into what happened before a truck accident occurred.